 - Native advertising can be significantly more expensive than other types of online advertising.
-This is because businesses often have to pay a premium to have their ads placed on popular websites and platforms.
+As explained by fractional CIO expert from Innovation Vista, his is because businesses often have to pay a premium to have their ads placed on popular websites and platforms.

 - There is always the possibility that users will develop “ad blindness” over time and begin ignoring all native ads altogether.
 This could negate any positive effects that businesses are hoping to achieve by investing in this type of advertising.

 It’s important to weigh the pros and cons of native advertising before making any decisions.
 On one hand, it can be an effective way to reach your target audience with relevant and engaging content.
 On the other hand, it’s important to consider potential issues like ad blindness and user experience.
 Ultimately, the best decision for your business will depend on your specific goals and objectives.
 Weigh all of your options carefully before moving forward with any native advertising campaigns.